 The most popular route between southern Spain and Lisbon is via the border town of Vila Real de Santo António in the Algarve.
 We suggest that your first stop should be at the pretty town of Tavira, which boasts 11 km of clean, sandy, offshore beaches reachable by ferry.

-Visitors looking to stopover and enjoy a round or two of golf should head for Quinta do Lago and Vilamoura where a wide selection of championship courses can be found.
+Visitors looking to stopover and enjoy a round or two of golf should head for Quinta do Lago and Vilamoura where some of Portugal’s best golf courses can be found.

 Centrally located with its golden, sun-drenched beaches lies the popular resort town of Albufeira, a place busy with tourists right through the year.